The Online application for the Fall 2023 Phlebotomy Program is now open until Friday, June 30th, 2023.

-In this 11-week program, students learn to draw blood specimens from patients as requested by hospitals and referring physicians.
+This 11-week program (106 clock hours) prepares students to draw blood specimens from patients as requested by hospitals and referring physicians.

 The curriculum includes infection control, universal precautions, anatomy and physiology of body systems with emphasis on circulatory systems, skin preparation and punctures, laboratory tests, terminology, specimen handling and age-specific patient needs.

-This class prepares students with the necessary knowledge and skills to take the National Exam for Certified Phlebotomy Technician and apply to become a California State Certified Phlebotomy Technician.
+Students successfully completing this program are eligible to sit for the National Exam for Certified Phlebotomy Technician and apply to become a California State Certified Phlebotomy Technician.

 Note: This program does not qualify for financial aid.